kageru/dcr/README.md

 # dcr – `dc` but in Rust
 Sort of, at least.
 The goal here isn’t to replace `dc` at all.
 I just wanted my own RPN calculator.
-I have some lambda calculus ideas, but we’ll see about those.
+I have some stupid ideas, but we’ll see about those.

 Currently implemented:
 - `+-/*`: basic math; pop 2 values, push 1